Environmental racism in Central and Eastern Europe: Konik 2

-Macedonia
+North Macedonia

 Prilep and Tetovo

-In the Romani settlement of Prilep in Macedonia, there is no working sewage system.
+In the Romani settlement of Prilep in North Macedonia, there is no working sewage system.
 A similar situation exists in a Romani settlement in Tetovo, where there is no clean water, electricity or sewerage, and high rates of disease.

 Skopje

-As of 2016, along the Vardar River in central Skopje, Macedonia, there is a Romani settlement of approximately two hundred persons who do not have safe access to clean drinking water.
+As of 2016, along the Vardar River in central Skopje, North Macedonia, there is a Romani settlement of approximately two hundred persons who do not have safe access to clean drinking water.
 Sewerage and sanitation services do not exist, and garbage accumulation is a concern.
 The pump used to provide water from the Vardar River had previously been used for agricultural purposes, and has repeatedly tested positive for contaminants.

 Veles

-For thirty years until 2003, 700 mostly Romani families in the town of Veles, Macedonia, were exposed annually to 62,000 tons of zinc, 47,300 tons of lead, and 120,000 tons of sulphur dioxide from a nearby smelting plant.
+For thirty years until 2003, 700 mostly Romani families in the town of Veles, North Macedonia, were exposed annually to 62,000 tons of zinc, 47,300 tons of lead, and 120,000 tons of sulphur dioxide from a nearby smelting plant.
 Despite opposition from experts advising the project, the smelter was built 300 meters from the houses of 60,000 people.
 Frequently, newborns in the town were diagnosed with cancer, respiratory or blood issues, lung disease, and heart disease.
 In 2005, Veles pediatrician Rozeta Bosilkova stated "My patients do not respond well to any treatment, even for the common cold.
 This is because their defence mechanisms have been badly eroded."
 According to the Association for the Protection of Future Generations of Veles, the children of two families were tested with lead levels between five and seven times normal concentrations.

 Due to concerns over food contamination, in 2001 the mayor of Veles requested that all agricultural and cattle farming operations be shut down.
 In 2005, one doctor working in the town described the situation as resembling a "horror film", stating "Babies are being born with entire organs missing.
 The deformities are frightening."

 Following proposals to re-open the smelter in 2006 by Metrudhem DOOEL Skopje, a series of protests and court battles took place.
 In 2014, the City of Veles deleted the plant from its Detailed Urban Plan, effectively shutting down the operation permanently, which was legally possible due to the plant having been closed for three years prior.
 Severe pollution from 1.7 million tons of slag remain; as of 2016, the Macedonian firm Ekocentar has won a contract to mine the slag for zinc, lead, and cadmium.